 Global Young Academy

-Julia is currently an Assistant Professor at the University of Victoria.
+Julia is currently an Associate Professor at the University of Victoria.
 Visit her lab's website.